mongodb/mongo-java-driver/docs/reference/content/driver-reactive/getting-started/quick-start.md

 {{% /note %}}

 {{% note class="important" %}}
-In the API all methods returning a `Publisher` are "cold" streams meaning that nothing happens until they are Subscribed to.
+In the API all methods returning a `Publisher` are "cold" streams meaning that nothing happens until they are subscribed to.

 The example below does nothing: